 - It’s not as complicated or time consuming as you think

-This story is a cautionary tale.
+This story is a cautionary tale about why you should resolve to plan for the future.
 A young man lost both his mother and stepfather.

 Laws and lives change, so it’s important to make sure you have the proper documents in place.
 You may move to another state, get divorced or remarry and have children from previous marriages you would like to provide for.